musician-app/server/README.md

 - 🐘 Set up a PostgreSQL database
 - 🔌 Copy `example.env` to `.env` and fill the environmental variables
+- 📂 Create a folder called `certs` at the root of the project:
+  - 🔐 Generate a RSASHA256 key (no passphrase) for the JWT signing:
+    - 🔒 Name the *private key* `jwtRS256.key`
+    - 🔑 Name the *public key* `jwtRS256.key`

 ```bash
 $ yarn install